BYLAWS OF WASHINGTON STATE GEOCACHING ASSOCIATION

 3.1 – Anyone who subscribes to the purposes of WSGA as described in Article 2 may become a Member.

-3.2 – A “Member” is defined as an individual or family who qualifies for one of the categories of membership and who has paid the specified dues for the current year.
+3.2 – A “Member” is defined as an individual who qualifies for one of the categories of membership and who has paid the specified dues for the current year.

-3.3 – WSGA has four categories of membership:
+3.3 – WSGA has two categories of membership:

 3.4 – All membership is on a calendar-year basis, beginning on the date the dues are paid and expires 1 year from that date.